Licence fee system

 The LFS enables the EPA to:

-- recover, in an efficient and equitable manner, the costs we incur due to the environmental management of licences
+- recover, in an efficient and equitable manner, the costs we incur due to the assessment and environmental management of licences

 - provide an economic incentive to reduce pollution.